Decomposition of degenerate Gromov-Witten invariants: Preliminaries

 \subsubsection{Dual graphs and combinatorial type}

-As customary when studying nodal curves and their maps, a graph $G$ will consist of a set of vertices $V(G)$, a set of edges $E(G)$ and a separate set of {\em legs} or {\em half-edges} $L(G)$, with appropriate incidence relations between vertices and edges, and between vertices and half-edges.
+In this paper, a graph $G$ consists of a set of vertices $V(G)$, a set of edges $E(G)$ and a separate set of {\em legs} or {\em half-edges} $L(G)$, with appropriate incidence relations between vertices and edges, and between vertices and half-edges.
+We admit multiple edges, loops and legs.
 In order to obtain the correct notion of automorphisms, we also implicitly use the convention that every edge $E \in E(G)$ of $G$ is a pair of {\em orientations of $E$} or a pair of {\em half-edges of $E$} (disjoint from $L(G)$), so that the automorphism group of a graph with a single loop is $\ZZ/2\ZZ$.

-Let $G_C$ be the dual intersection graph of $C$.
-This is the graph which has a vertex $v_{\eta}$ for each generic point $\eta$ of $C$, an edge $E_q$ joining $v_{\eta_1}, v_{\eta_2}$ for each node $q$ contained in the closure of $\eta_1$ and $\eta_2$, and where $E_q$ is a loop if $q$ is a double point in an irreducible component of $C$.
+Given a stable logarithmic map $(C/S,\bp,f)$ over a logarithmic point, let $G_C$ be the dual intersection graph of $C$.
+This is the graph which has a vertex $v_{\eta}$ for each generic point $\eta$ of $C$, an edge $E_q$ joining $v_{\eta_1}, v_{\eta_2}$ for each node $q$ contained in the closures of both $\eta_1$ and $\eta_2$, and where $E_q$ is a loop if $q$ is a double point in an irreducible component of $C$.
 Note that an ordering of the two branches of $\ul C$ at a node gives rise to an orientation on the corresponding edge.
 Finally, {$G_C$} has a leg $L_p$ with endpoint $v_{\eta}$ for each marked point $p$ contained in the closure of $\eta$.
+Occasionally we view $V(G), E(G)$ and $L(G)$ as subsets of $C$ and then write $x\in C$ for a vertex, edge or leg of $G$ coresponding to a generic point, node or marked point of C respectively.